KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 We use Google Groups to manage the mailing list: [(link)](https://groups.google.com/u/2/a/khu.ac.kr/g/khu-vision-and-learning-reading-group-g-groups).
 You can click "Join Group" when you sign in with your Kyung Hee University account.

 ## Presenters
-Please let En-Ki Cho (cekkec -at- khu -dot- ac -dot- kr) know what paper you are going to present, and **please** provide (name and year) of the conference the paper was accepted and summary by **Monday 4pm** before your presentation.
+Please let En-Ki Cho (cekkec -at- khu -dot- ac -dot- kr) know what paper you are going to present, and **please** provide (name and year) of the conference the paper was accepted and summary by **Sunday 6pm** before your presentation.
-Moreover, send the presentation slides or a link on  **Wednesday 10:00AM**.
+Moreover, send the presentation slides or a link on  **Monday 11:59PM**.

 * Dongho Lee
 * Jongmin (Paul) Shin